 There is so much greatness in the audio side as well.
 I think the show has a great soundtrack that captures the fun moments, the tense moments, romantic, and silly moments of the show rather well.
 The voice acting is really good.
 While the narrator already got credit, I’d say Kaguya’s voice actress (Aoi Koga) deserves a ton of credit.
 She truly makes Kaguya intense, fun, scary, and adorable depending on what the scene needs.
 And the show honestly has my favorite OP song of the season.
 I wasn’t sure about it at first, but by the end I did love listening to it every week.
 The main ED is also really comfortable to listen to each week.
 The special ED that they released once…well that just needs to be seen and heard.
 It was really great.

 This is easily my favorite show of Winter 2019.
+And my feelings on this franchise haven’t changed over the additional two seasons that came after.
 It was such a complete package that I can’t find many flaws to poke away at.
 Comedy of course is subjective and if you don’t gravitate towards the main cast it isn’t going to keep your interest.
 Being a partial adaptation of a much larger source material you can only expect so much resolution.
-Hopefully another season will be announced sooner than later, but until then you are watching just one great part of a larger whole.
-But I honestly think this show is worth checking out.
-You get to have a great laugh, get pulled in by some emotional drama, and watch an adaptation that was clearly done with care and respect to the material.
+But as the seasons have piled up additional things have been resolved in it.
+And that is likely to continue as seasons 4 and beyond come out.

 Advertise on Anime Evo!